dtcenter/MET/docs/Users_Guide/ensemble-stat.rst

 The output ASCII files are named similarly:

-ensemble_stat_PREFIX_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is one of ecnt, rps, rhist, phist, relp, orank, and ssvar to indicate the line type it contains.
+ensemble_stat_PREFIX_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is one of elements of the **output_flag** configuration option to indicate the line type it contains.

 When verification against gridded analyses is performed, Ensemble-Stat can produce output NetCDF files using the following naming convention:

 ensemble_stat_PREFIX_YYYYMMDD_HHMMSSV_orank.nc contains gridded fields of observation ranks when the -grid_obs command line option is used.
-Its contents are specified by the **ensemble_flag** configuration option.
+Its contents are specified by the **nc_orank_flag** configuration option.

 The Ensemble-Stat tool can compute the following statistics for the fields specified in the fcst and obs dictionaries of the configuration file: